jay6909/buckmint-hr-dash/README.md

 # React + Vite
+This is a frontend ui of hr dashboard react application created using Vite to run the project, first install the packages using "npm install" then proceed to run the project using "npm run dev" command

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.